V2power/vgmdownloader/README.md

 # Please use "/" and avoid putting "C:\Music\".
 ```

-Now that you're ready to run the program!
+Now you're ready to run the program!

 ```python
 python vgmdownloader.py